symfony-cmf/symfony-cmf-docs/reference/configuration/routing.rst

 **type**: ``scalar`` **default**: ``null``

-To use a content repository when creating URIs, this option can be set to the content repository service.
+To use a content repository when creating URLs, this option can be set to the content repository service.

 .. note::